yaikobzeray/dev-journal/activity_log.md

 Organized the project board and closed stale issues.
 Good hygiene for the repo.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [GRPC] Tuesday, 01 October 2024 — Entry 4

+Implemented server-streaming gRPC in Go for real-time notifications.
+Client receives events as they happen.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*